Importation of food and plant products for trade shows and exhibitions in Canada

 CBSA collects customs and excise duties, and performs initial border control.

-DFATD issues permits to import certain commodities, without which you may pay higher customs tariffs, under the authority of the Export and Import Permits Act.
+The Trade Controls Bureau issues permits to import certain commodities, without which you may pay higher customs tariffs, under the authority of the Export and Import Permits Act.
 The following agricultural products are accordingly subject to additional controls:

-- Barley and Barley Products;
+- Wheat / Barley and their Products

 Environment Canada (EC)